Slackadays/Clipboard/README.md

 <br>

-The Clipboard project is a _ridonkulously_ easy-to-use data remembrance tool with tons of useful features and _gorgeous_ eye candy.
+The Clipboard project is a _ridonkulously_ easy-to-use data remembrance tool with tons of useful features and absolutely _gorgeous_ eye candy.

 That's underselling it a bit.

-Clipboard is **_<ins>your</ins>_** time and effort saver to use **anytime and anywhere**.
+Clipboard is **_<ins>your</ins>_** golden ticket to saving time and effort **anytime and anywhere**.
 Have a telepath with an infallible memory always by your side.
 Feel the sheer power flowing through your commanding body as you cut, copy, paste, add, remove, load, and make note of **anything** that dares lay in your terminal at the mere press of a button.
 In no time, you'll be reclined back on a sunny beach in the Caribbean sipping a succulent papaya smoothie with the love of your life all while you watch dolphins leaping from  the shimmering waves of the soft blue water.
 Ok, so maybe that last part won't actually happen, but you get the idea:

 <p align="center">
     <img src="documentation/readme-assets/ClipboardMakesYourLifeEasy.png" alt="Clipboard makes your life easy." />